-Alyssa Milano's "Sex Strike" Over Georgia's New Abortion Law Has Twitter Divided
+Twitter Is Divided Over Alyssa Milano's "Sex Strike" To Protest Georgia's Abortion Law

 Frustrated over anti-abortion legislation recently passed in Georgia, actress Alyssa Milano has called for a sex strike, urging her supporters to stop having sex until women are given bodily autonomy.
 But while some applauded Milano's "sex strike," a number of people criticized it as counterproductive and ultimately harmful to LGBTQ+ people's role in conversations about abortion rights.